-Mounting as a Specific User
+Mounting Shared Folder as a Specific User

 You can also configure the Shared Folders functionality in such a way that the owner of a shared folder and all its files will be the user who mounts the folder.
-To enable this option for your system:
+To enable this option for a Linux virtual machine:

-1 Open the /etc/fstab file for editing.
+- 1 Open the /etc/fstab file for editing. - 2 Locate the Shared Folders line:

 '''

-2 Locate the Shared Folders line:

-'''

-'''

 none /media/psf prl_fs

-sync,nosuid,nodev,noatime,share,context=system_u:object_r:removable_t:s0,nofail

 '''

+sync,nosuid,nodev,noatime,share,context=system\u:object\r:removable\t:s0,nofail